Google Chrome is the most widely used web browser in the world. It is fast, easy to use and secure browser built for the modern web.

-Now that you have Google Chrome installed on your CentOS system, you can start it either from the command line by typing
+Now that Google Chrome is installed on your Ubuntu system, you can start it either from the command line by typing

 When you start Google Chrome for the first time, a window like the following will appear asking if you want to make Google Chrome your default browser and to send usage statistic and crash reports to Google: